SystemsApproach/ops/monitor.rst

 OS programmers have been writing diagnostic messages to a *syslog* since the earliest days of Unix.
 Originally collected in a local file, the syslog abstraction has been adapted to cloud environments by adding a suite of scalable services.
-Today, the standard open source logging stack uses Fluentd to collect (aggregate, buffer, and route) log messages written by a set of components, with the Fluentbit serving as client-side agent running in each component helping
+Today, the typical open source logging stack uses Fluentd to collect (aggregate, buffer, and route) log messages written by a set of components, with the Fluentbit serving as client-side agent running in each component helping